Anxiety Isn’t All Bad. What to Do When It Isn’t So Good.

 While being in a blue mood for a day or two is okay, not being able to cope or function long-term isn’t.
 When stress and anxiety begin to interfere on the job, at school, or with relationships and other activities of daily living, help from a behavioral health counselor may be in order.

-The licensed counselor at Family Health Center at Virginia Parkway is skilled to evaluate individual needs for wellness and assist with making healthier choices.
+Our licensed counselor at Family Health Center on Virginia is skilled to evaluate individual needs for wellness and assist with making healthier choices.
 The focus during counseling is to educate and help in setting personal goals and working through life concerns.
 Our Behavioral Health Counselor helps adults and children work out what is causing fear, and then comes up with better ways of reacting to or handling it.

 We provide counseling services for:

 - Mental health concerns, such as depression and anxiety

 - Behavioral concerns in children, such as ADHD and ODD

 - Learning to live with a chronic illness